 Now it’s my turn to give back

-In honour of the help I was given, SafeStack now offers a structured three-year software development apprenticeship.
+In honor of the help I was given, SafeStack now offers a structured three-year software development apprenticeship.

 We offer our apprentices the following: